Amazing 2 Day Seattle Itinerary 2025

 Pike Place Market

-Pike Place Market is the biggest and most popular market in Seattle, founded in 1907 Pike Place Market is one of the older and largest continuously operating markets in the States.
+One of the best places to visit in Seattle is Pike Place Market.
+This is the biggest and most popular market in Seattle, founded in 1907 Pike Place Market is one of the older and largest continuously operating markets in the States.
 Selling everything from fresh fish and flowers, to blown glass sculptures, antique jewelry and vintage magazines and records.

 You could easily spend half a day wondering through to different corridors and shops, with the market spilling out onto the footpath outside.
 Finish your shopping expedition by visiting one of the many great places to eat in Seattle; pubs and bars border Elliot Bay and serve some of the best hearty meals after a day on your feet.